vowsjs/vowsjs.org/templates/pages/synopsis.md

 Vows was built from the ground up to test asynchronous code.
 It executes your tests in parallel when it makes sense, and sequentially when there are dependencies.

-Emphasis was put onspeed of execution, clarity and user experience.
+Emphasis was put on speed of execution, clarity and user experience.

 Here's a simple example, describing 'division by zero':